Revision Date August 16, 2018

 - Community Forum Policy means the policies governing participation in any Community Forum, the current version of which is available at https://www.aeris.com/legal/.

-- Confidential Information means all confidential or proprietary information of a business or technical nature exchanged between us, whether disclosed orally, visually or in writing, which has clearly been identified as confidential or which by its nature or the circumstances of its disclosure should reasonably be understood to be proprietary and held in confidence, including, without limitation, product and service plans and information, marketing, sales and pricing data and plans, operational and financial information.
-Your Application Data will be considered your Confidential Information to the extent that it contains any of the foregoing or any personally-identifiable data relating to you or to your End Users.
+- Confidential Information means all confidential or proprietary information of a business or technical nature exchanged between us, whether disclosed orally, visually or in writing, which has clearly been identified as confidential or which by its nature or the circumstances of its disclosure should reasonably be understood to be proprietary and held in confidence, including, without limitation, product and service plans and information, marketing, sales and pricing data and plans, operational and financial information and Personal Data relating to your personnel or Representatives or to End Users.
+Application Data will be considered your Confidential Information to the extent that it contains any of the foregoing or any personally-identifiable data relating to you or to your End Users.
 As between you and Aeris, we both agree that the API Instructions and the Documentation are Aeris Confidential Information and that anything you post on any Community Forum or any suggestions you make to us about how to improve any Aeris Services will not be treated as your Confidential Information.

 - Device means any modem, radio, telephone, monitor or sensor, or other hardware or virtual device for use with the Aeris Services, including any physical or virtual SIM Card or any device containing a SIM Card.